 Indeed, this particular aspect of the 1973 Act was largely overlooked and no rules to ensure benefit sharing were introduced.
-I think this is regrettable.
-Moreover, if the new Act had been more temperate, for instance by encouraging, the appraisal courts themselves to take a broader view on fairness, I think it might have been a success.
-Instead, it caused an outcry, with attention shifting to constitutional questions.
+Arguably, this was regrettable, and also part of the reason why the Act failed to deliver stability in the law of expropriation.
+If the Act had pursued its political agenda in a temperate manner, for instance, by encouraging, the appraisal courts themselves to take a broader view on fairness, it could well have become a success.
+Instead, it caused an outcry, with attention shifting away from practical questions towards constitutional issues.
 The primary such question, and the most serious one, was whether the Act as such was in breach of the Constitution.
 This was the issue that came before the Supreme Court in the case of Kløfta in 1976.
-As I have already mentioned, the 1973 Act was significantly modified here, to make it appear less offensive to the constitutional standard of full compensation.
-At the same time, however, the Supreme Court largely accepted the rationale behind the Act (in favour of lower compensation payments and greater predictability).
-As a result, the Kløfta judgement arguably led to a further undermining of the appraisal courts.
+As I have already mentioned, the 1973 Act was significantly modified by this decision, to make it appear less offensive to the constitutional standard of full compensation.
+At the same time, however, the Supreme Court largely accepted the rationale behind the Act (in favor of lower compensation payments and greater predictability).
+As a result, the Kløfta judgment arguably led to a further undermining of the appraisal courts.

-Not only were these courts constrained by an Act that seemed to go against the Constitution, they were also ordered to deviate from its wording in select cases that met certain pre-defined criteria.
-In effect, the Supreme Court itself assumed greater control over how compensation law was to be applied, no longer merely in broad strokes, but increasingly also by developing general rules for specific case types.
+Not only were these courts now constrained by an Act that seemed to go against the Constitution, they were also ordered to deviate from its wording in select cases that met certain predefined criteria.
+In effect, the Supreme Court itself assumed greater control over how compensation law was to be applied, no longer merely in broad strokes, but increasingly also by developing more detailed rules for specific case types.

 Eventually, some further legislative clarification was provided in the form of the Expropriation Compensation Act 1984, which is still in force today.
 This Act provides an encoding of the original foreseeability test proposed by the Husaas committee.
 Moreover, it makes clear that compensation is to be based on either the value of use or the market value of the property, whichever is highest.
 In addition, the Act provides some further details regarding how the assessment is to be carried out, including some disregard rules that encode aspects of the no-scheme principle.

 However, the 1984 Act leaves many crucial questions open, and case law from the Supreme Court has since become increasingly detailed.
 The extent to which existing land use plans are binding on the compensation assessment is particularly thorny.
-In general, the Norwegian system stands out because such plans are usually not disregarded, even in situations when they are closely related to, or directly authorise, the expropriation measure.
+In general, the Norwegian system stands out because such plans are usually not disregarded, even in situations when they are closely related to, or directly authorize, the expropriation measure.

 In practice, when land use plans are not disregarded, the compensation usually ends up being based on current use assessments, reverting to the rule introduced by the 1973 Act.
 Hence, in Norwegian law there is a clear asymmetry between the negative and positive aspect of the no-scheme principle.
 In general, the positive aspect, leading to increased compensation, is applied narrowly, while the negative aspect, leading to reduced compensation, is applied broadly.
-There are several exceptions to this general tendency, however, and disputes often arise in relation to the foreseeability test.

-Following Kløfta, the Supreme Court has continued to produce more and more specific rules for special case types.
+There are some exceptions to this general tendeny, and following Kløfta, the Supreme Court has continued to produce more and more specific rules for special case types.
 For instance, one class of rules targets certain kinds of roads and public buildings, so that an expropriation plan designating a property for such uses might fall to be disregarded for compensation purposes.
-The exact circumstances when a disregard may be applied are hard to spell out exhaustively, but the Supreme Court now tries to do so, down to a questionable level of detail.
+The exact circumstances when a disregard must or may be applied are difficult to spell out exhaustively, but the Supreme Court now tries to do so, down to a questionable level of detail.